fme-teaching/fme-teaching.github.io/content/home/about.md

 #author = "admin"
 +++

-The FME Teaching Committee aims to support a worldwide improvement in formal methods proficiency, by teaching and self-learning.
+The FME Teaching Committee supports a worldwide improvement in Formal Methods learning, both for teachers and for learners.